“Sorry, Gunther—not buying it.”

 “Don’t give it another thought.
 What’s that scenario all about, anyway?”

 “Nada—just some old, spoiled leftovers that keep repeating on me.”
 The young woman looked to be a Marin bred Paltrow with a fresh, Gloria Allredy mind.
 She pulled and straightened the fine pinstripes of her double-breasted jacket, before stabbing firmly into an inside pocket, then handing me her business card.

-“Sure…” I stuffed the new engraved eggshell card, which read, ‘Alison Paige-Warner, Attorney-at-Law’ into my shirt pocket without giving it a second glance.
+“Sure…” I stuffed the new engraved eggshell card, which read, ‘Alison Paige-Warner, Attorney-at-Law’ into my shirt pocket without giving it a third glance.
 Hell, if she was this goddamn heartless, she had to be good in the dock.
 “But what about…you know…Gunther, there?”

 “Listen, he won’t do anything further.
 Gunner’s never seen anything through in his life.”
 She picked up her attache, tapping her cell phone, checklisting herself for further damage.
 “Believe me, he’ll be TXTing, spamming my voicemail before I get back to the office…lotta good that T.R.O.s doing me.”

 “R-r-right, well…” I peered back again where her eyes refused to go, still hearing him cry out, ‘Alison, lying Alison’ over the churn and grind of opposing trolly cables, the nearby thumping of asphalt whackers.
 “I’m Ken, Ken Herbert, nice meeting you this…way.”